Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Experiments

-We compared the proposed LSSA and LSSAR with leading Softmax-free methods using the same GPT-2-124m model.
-These attention functions include two using Sigmoid as proposed in \cite{ramapuram2024theory} and in this paper (the Sigmoid attention used in \cref{tab:activationcomp}), and three ReLU-based attention methods from \cite{wortsman2023replacing,li2022robust,shen2023study}.
-For Sigmoid attention \cite{ramapuram2024theory}, we evaluated two additional variants.
-The first variant alters the hyperparameter $b$ from $-\log{L}$ to $-\log{\mathbf{N}}$.
-The second variant maintains this modification while subsequently applying the $l_1$-norm to each row.
+We compared the proposed LSSA and LSSAR with leading Softmax-free methods using the same GPT-2-124M model.
+These attention functions include two that use Sigmoid (one proposed in \citet{ramapuram2024theory} and the other produced when using Sigmoid for $\phi$ in \cref{equ:newatt} as used in \cref{tab:activationcomp}), and three ReLU-based attention methods from \citep{wortsman2023replacing,li2022robust,shen2023study}.
+The original Sigmoid attention \citep{ramapuram2024theory} computes attention scores as $\text{Sigmoid}(x - b)$, where the bias term $b = -\log{L}$ shifts the input distribution to prevent saturation.
+We evaluated two additional variants.
+The first variant alters the hyperparameter $b$ from $-\log {L}$ to $-\log{\mathbf{N}}$.
+The second variant maintains this modification while subsequently applying the $l_{1}$-norm to each row of the attention matrix, ensuring each row sums to one.
+We additionally include Scalable-Softmax (SSMax) \citep{nakanishi2025scalable} as a direct baseline for methods that modify the effective attention temperature.
+SSMax is trained under the same setting, with its learnable scaling parameter initialised as $s=0.43$.
 The experimental findings are detailed in \cref{tab:softmaxfreeatt}.

 At an inference sequence length of 1K, all attention variants perform similarly, with only slight differences in validation loss.
-Specifically, Sigmoid \cite{ramapuram2024theory}($b=-\log{\mathbf{N}}, l_1$-norm) and LSSA perform slightly better than the standard Softmax attention.
+Specifically, SSMax achieves the lowest validation loss, while Sigmoid \citep{ramapuram2024theory}($b=-\log{\mathbf{N}}, l_{1}$-norm) and LSSA also perform slightly better than the standard Softmax attention.
 As sequence length increases, performance differences become more evident.
 The standard Softmax attention experiences performance decline with longer sequences but remains relatively stable compared to most other methods.